-This man-made lake, located in Nevada, is a popular spot for boating, hiking, and fishing.
+This man-made lake in Nevada is a popular spot for boating, hiking, and fishing.
 And best of all, it’s relatively affordable to visit.
 Campgrounds start at just $20 per night, and there are plenty of cheap motels in the area if you’re not interested in camping.

 30) Take a day trip to Hoover Dam

 Today, it still serves as an important source of hydroelectric power for the southwestern United States.
-Visitors can take a self-guided tour of the dam’s interior, or opt for a more in-depth tour that takes them behind the scenes.
-Either way, the Hoover Dam is a fascinating example of human engineering and ingenuity, and well worth a visit.
+Visitors can take a self-guided tour of the dam’s interior or a more in-depth tour that takes them behind the scenes.
+Either way, the Hoover Dam is a fascinating example of human engineering and ingenuity and well worth a visit.

 31) See the Volcano at The Mirage

-For just a few dollars, you can watch an eruption that is sure to get your heart racing.
-The best part is that you can enjoy the show from the comfort of your own seat.
+You can watch an eruption that will surely get your heart racing for just a few dollars.
+The best part is that you can enjoy the show from the comfort of your seat.
 There’s no need to stand in line or fight for a good view.

 Just sit back and relax as the powerful lava flow sends plumes of smoke into the air.
-You’ll also get to see the famous Mirage hotel in all its glory as the volcano erupts right in front of it.
+You’ll also see the famous Mirage Hotel in all its glory as the volcano erupts right before it.

 The volcano erupts every hour from 6:00 p.m. to 11:00 p.m.
-The eruption is preceded by a fire show, which starts about 5 minutes before the eruption.
+The eruption is preceded by a fire show about 5 minutes before.
 The best viewing area for the show is along the sidewalk in front of The Mirage.

 32) Visit Red Rock Canyon